michaltrunek/wallet-api-e2e/README.md

 # Scope
-The scope of this repository is to host all treeTracker e2e tests.
+The scope of this repository is to host all wallet API e2e tests.

 #Requirements